veillette/physics-book/contents/ch6NewtonsUniversalLawOfGravitation.md

 The gravitational force is relatively simple.
 It is always attractive, and it depends only on the masses involved and the distance between them.
-Stated in modern language, **Newton’s universal law of gravitation**{: class="term"
-#import-auto-id3092070} states that every particle in the universe attracts
-every other particle with a force along a line joining them.
+Stated in modern language, **Newton’s universal law of gravitation** states that every particle in the universe attracts every other particle with a force along a line joining them.
 The force is directly proportional to the product of their masses and inversely proportional to the square of the distance between them.